Ring modulation: Music and sound effects

-One of the first products dedicated for music was the Bode Ring Modulator developed in 1961 by Harald Bode.
-Also in 1964 he developed the Bode Frequency Shifter, which produced a clearer sound by eliminating a side band.
+One of the first products dedicated to music was the Bode Ring Modulator developed in 1961 by Harald Bode.
+Also in 1964, he developed the Bode Frequency Shifter, which produced a clearer sound by eliminating a sideband.
 These devices were designed to be controlled by voltage, compatible with modular synthesizer architecture also advocated by him, and these modules were licensed to R.A.
 Moog for their Moog modular synthesizers started in 1963–1964.
 In 1963, Don Buchla included an optional ring modulator in his first modular synthesizer, the Model 100.
-Also Tom Oberheim built a ring modulator unit for his musician friend in the late 1960s, and it became an origin of Oberheim Electronics Music Modulator and Maestro Ring Modulator, one of the earliest ring modulator effect products for guitarists.
+Also Tom Oberheim built a ring modulator unit for his friend Joseph Byrd in the late 1960s, and it became an origin of Oberheim Electronics Music Modulator and Maestro Ring Modulator, one of the earliest ring modulator effect products for guitarists.
 The EMS VCS3, Synthi A, ARP 2600, Odyssey, Rhodes Chroma and Yamaha CS-80 synthesizers also featured built-in ring modulators.

 John McLaughlin employs the ring modulator heavily in the 1974 Mahavishnu Orchestra album Visions of the Emerald Beyond, especially on the track "On the Way Home to Earth".
 On Miles Davis' 1975 live album Agharta, guitarist Pete Cosey ran the sounds he played through a ring modulator.
 Deep Purple's Jon Lord fed the signal from his Hammond through a Gibson Ring Modulator unit live on stage, which he described in 1989.
 Founding member of Hawkwind, Dik Mik, a self-confessed non-musician, used a ring modulator as his main instrument during his time with the band (1969-1973).

 Vangelis used a ring modulator with his Yamaha CS-80 to improvise his 1978 avant-garde-experimental album Beaubourg.
 The music on the album is often atonal, with the ring modulator converting the synthesizer's sound into complex metallic timbres.
 It remains the most experimental released work by the artist, with reviewers calling it "difficult listening at best".

 Ring modulation is used in the piece Ofanim (1988/1997) by Luciano Berio, and in the first section is applied to a child's voice and a clarinet: "The transformation of the child voice into a clarinet was desired.
 For this purpose, a pitch detector computes the instantaneous frequency $f_0 (n)$ of the voice.
 Then the child voice passes through a ring modulator, where the frequency of the carrier $f_c$ is set to $f_0 (n)/2$.
-In this case odd harmonics prevail which is similar to the sound of a clarinet in the low register."
+In this case, odd harmonics prevail, which is similar to the sound of a clarinet in the low register."